manishborikar92/Song-Recognition-Bot-V2/README.md

 # 🎵 Song Recognition Bot

-A Telegram bot that helps you identify songs from Instagram reels by analyzing audio content using the ACRCloud API.
-The bot downloads the reel, extracts audio, and provides song details such as title, artist, album, release date, and YouTube link.
+A Telegram bot that helps you identify songs from instgram link, youtube link, video, audo or voice message by analyzing audio content using the ACRCloud API.
+The bot downloads the file, extracts audio, and provides song file with details such as title, artist, album, release date, and links usch as YouTube and Spotify.
+This bot also have a `/search` command to get song file.

 ---